-Below, please find links to all of the cardiology clinical trials.
+Below, please find links to all of the clinical trials involving cardiology.
 The studies include a multitude of information, including (but not limited to) the study’s purpose, benefits for participating, and financial incentive information.
 If you have any questions, please contact the individual outlined at the end of each trial summary.

-Please visit the Cardiology service webpage at the Veterinary Medical Teaching Hospital (VMTH) if you would like to learn more about the amazing things that our cardiologists can do for your animal.
+Please visit the Cardiology service webpage at the Veterinary Medical Teaching Hospital (VMTH) if you would like to learn more about the amazing things that our veterinarians can do for you and your animal.

 Initial Evaluation for Participation: